MaginnGroup/mosdef_cassandra/docs/source/getting_started/install.rst

 Installation
 ============

-The package must be installed from source.
-A conda installation will be added in the future.
+At this stage, the package must be installed from source.
+A conda installation will be added in the near future.

 First, make sure you have the required dependencies.
 These include:

-* Cassandra V1.2
+* Cassandra >= 1.2
 * mbuild
 * foyer